 Cr Cath Tonks (Div 9) said this $22 million centre of excellence is situated within the massive 86-hectare South Pine Sports Complex at Brendale, which is fast becoming one of the biggest multisport precincts in Queensland.

-“Work is underway to have the women’s centre of excellence completed and ready for kick-off for the 2023 FIFA Women’s World Cup which is being hosted right here in Australia with the intention that one of the many international squads will use it as their training base,” Cr Tonks said.
+“Work is underway with the aim to have the women’s centre of excellence completed around the 2023 FIFA Women’s World Cup which is being hosted right here in Australia with the potential that one of the travelling international squads could use it as their training base,” Cr Tonks said.

 “I’m just thrilled that two popular local teams - Moreton Bay United Football Club and Albany Creek Excelsior Football Club - will score a brand new club building and fields alongside some of the best footballing talent in the state, which will create a direct pathway for locals into the top flight.

-“Every aspiring young Moreton Bay footballer will have a chance to be the next A-League star or be here in 2023 for the World Cup action to rub shoulders with some of the best in the game.”
+“Every aspiring young Moreton Bay footballer will have a chance to be the next A-League star and hopefully follow their idols by playing in a World Cup.”

 Moreton Bay Regional Council thanks the Federal Government for its contribution of $500,000 from the Local Roads and Community Infrastructure Program round 2 of funding.